Corporate governance

 Industry associations

-Woodside maintains a range of memberships with industry associations that support our global business objectives.
-Memberships provide value through the development of technical standards, sharing of best practice, providing a forum for discussions on a range of business related topics and advocating on key policy issues.
+Woodside holds a range of memberships with industry associations that support our business objectives.
+Memberships provide value through the development and review of technical standards, facilitating of best practice discussions, offering forums for a range of business related matters and advocating on key policy issues.

-Our 2023 industry association review focused on updating our internal database, our governance processes, and conducting a deeper analysis of selected associations based on their degree of influence regarding climate advocacy and potential for misalignment.
+Our 2024 industry association review focused on determining the value derived from our existing memberships, updating our internal governance processes, and conducting a deeper analysis of selected associations based on their evaluation against our climate approach and an external ratings source.
 No organisations reviewed were found to be misaligned with Woodside’s climate approach.

 Regulatory compliance